vackosar/vackosar.github.io/_posts/2018-10-03-Spark-N-AI-Summit-EU.md

 Thanks to bucketing SrotMergeJoin will exchanges as we pre-shuffled.

-## Skewing
+## Continuation

-Will help the same but less.
+Skewing: Will help the same but less.
+Choosing num buckets: based on knowledge of data or experimentation.
+No easy answers to simple looking questions.
+Known when bucketed: there is a query on that.